adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

   - Emory University

 ---
-*Updated on August 06, 2021*
+*Updated on August 30, 2021*

-[Apache Kafka](https://kafka.apache.org) is used for building real-time data pipelines and streaming apps.
-Kafka helps transmit messages from one system to another (a Message broker). *Kafka is a distributed append log; in a simplistic view it is like a file on a filesystem.
-Producers can append data (echo 'data' >> file.dat), and consumers subscribe to a certain file (tail -f file.dat)*.
+[Apache Kafka](https://kafka.apache.org) is used for building real-time data pipelines and streaming *apps*.
+Kafka helps transmit messages from one system to another (a message broker).
 Zookeeper is required to run a Kafka Cluster.
-When working with Apache Kafka, ZooKeeper is primarily used to track the status of nodes in the Kafka cluster and maintain a list of Kafka topics and messages.
+[Apache ZooKeeper](https://zookeeper.apache.org) is primarily used to track the status of nodes in the Kafka Cluster and maintain a list of Kafka *topics* and *messages*.
 Starting with v2.8, Kafka can be run without ZooKeeper.
 However, this update isn’t ready for use in production.

 **Kafka for local development of applications**:

-There are multiple ways of running Kafka locally for development of apps but the easiest method is by `docker-compose`.
-To download Docker Desktop, go to [Docker Hub](https://hub.docker.com/) and Sign In with your Docker ID.

-`docker-compose` facilitates installing `Kafka` and `Zookeeper` with the help of `docker-compose.yml` file.
+There are multiple ways of running Kafka locally for development of *apps* but the easiest method is by `docker-compose`.
+First download *Docker Desktop*, [Docker Hub](https://hub.docker.com/) and SignIn with Docker ID.
+Docker Compose is included as part of this desktop. `docker-compose` facilitates installing `Kafka` and `Zookeeper` with the help of `docker-compose.yml` file.

 Create a file called `docker-compose.yml` in your project directory and paste the following: